 Laugh at your flaws

 Often I read “spend time doing what you love”.
-On the other hand, how do you know?
+However, how do we know what we love?

 I for one despised cooking and repeatedly joked about my kitchen disasters – setting fire to a tea towel, cracking an egg on a hot stove.
-Then, in my attempts to be healthy, I started to cook all my meals which led me to include cooking as a hobby.
-I can finally muster up more than scrambled eggs.
+As I wanted to eat healthier and gain more energy, I therefore started preparing all my meals from scratch.
+This subsequently made cooking a favourite past-time.

-Ultimately, the art of loving your personality is a concoction of putting yourself out there and becoming happy with your quirks.
-There is no wrong or right.
+In conclusion, the art of loving your personality means putting yourself out there and becoming happy with your quirks.
+There’s no wrong or right.